kubedb/docs/docs/guides/mssqlserver/reconfigure-tls/overview.md

 9. After the successful reconfiguring of the `MSSQLServer` TLS, the `KubeDB` Ops-manager operator resumes the `MSSQLServer` object so that the `KubeDB` Provisioner  operator resumes its usual operations.

-In the next docs, we are going to show a step by step guide on reconfiguring TLS configuration of a MSSQLServer database using `MSSQLServerOpsRequest` CRD.
+In the next docs, we are going to show a step-by-step guide on reconfiguring TLS configuration of a MSSQLServer database using `MSSQLServerOpsRequest` CRD.